- Warning: Late repayments can cause you serious money problems. For help, contact the government’s free money advice website, MoneyHelper.

 How does Klarna work?

-In the UK, Klarna doesn’t charge any interest on its “Pay in 30” or “Pay in 3” instalment plans.
-But the service’s “Financing” option is more like a credit card, and this does charge interest (representative APR 18.9% variable).
+In the UK, Klarna doesn’t charge any interest on its “Pay in 30 days” or “Pay in 3 instalments” plans.
+But the service’s “Financing” option is more like a credit card and this does charge interest (representative APR 18.9% variable).
 You can find out more about each plan below.

-- Pay 30 days later.
-Allows you to complete your order without paying.
+- Pay in 30 days.
+This is a credit option that allows you to complete your order without paying.
 After your goods are shipped, you’ll receive an invoice with up to 30 days to pay the full amount.

-- Pay in 3.
-This allows you to spread the cost of your purchase equally over two months.
+- Pay in 3 instalments.
+This credit option allows you to spread the cost of your purchase equally over 2 months.
 It requires an affordability assessment (not a full credit check) and no interest is charged.
 Payments are due first at the time of ordering, and then 30 and 60 days later.

 - Financing.
-This is an option that allows you to split your payments into monthly instalments over 6-36 months.
-Like a loan or a credit card, it requires a full credit check and can charge interest – representative APR 18.9%, variable.
-At the checkout, you can choose the term of the finance deal and you’ll be told then how much interest will be payable – retailers have the option to offer different deals.
+This is a regulated financial service and it allows you to split your payments into monthly instalments over 6-36 months.
+Like a loan or a credit card, it requires a full credit check and can charge interest, which currently has a representative APR of 18.9%.
+At the checkout, you can choose the term of the finance deal and you’ll be told how much interest will be payable – retailers have the option to offer different deals.
 You have to pay at least the minimum amount each month (if you only pay the minimum, though, this will increase the total interest amount).
 Your monthly statement will show an “interest-saver” amount and paying this will keep you on track to repay your purchase within the originally agreed deal.
 Your credit score can be impacted by the Financing option.